TillF/WASA-SED/docs/index.md

 …
 ```
 <br>
-Subasin-ID: Map-ID of sub-basin<br>
+*Subasin-ID*: Map-ID of sub-basin<br>
-Year:	Simulation year(s), each individual year has to be listed in the file<br>
+*Year*:	Simulation year(s), each individual year has to be listed in the file<br>
-Veg_id: (optional column) option for vegetation-specific dynamics<br>
+*Veg_id*: (optional column) option for vegetation-specific dynamics<br>
-DOY1 – DOY4: day-of-year (1-365/366) for four days within the seasonal cycle, serving as support points for intraannual dynamics (e.g. start of transition phase, first day of rainy season, last day of (rainy) season, start of transition phase)
+*DOY1 – DOY4*: day-of-year (1-365/366) for four days within the seasonal cycle, serving as support points for intraannual dynamics (e.g. start of transition phase, first day of rainy season, last day of (rainy) season, start of transition phase)

 Temporal dynamics of LAI, root depth, C-factor, etc. can be specified as a piecewise linear cycle with four segments.
 The ordinates (y-values, e.g. minimum, maximum and transitional LAIs) are listed in ```vegetation.dat``` and ```svc.dat```.
 They are time-invariant.